 last_updated DATE NULL

-The country_id is the primary key of the COUNTRIES table, which used uniquely identify the country in the COUNTRIES table.
+The country_id is the COUNTRIES table’s primary key, which used to identify the country in the COUNTRIES table uniquely.

 Example #2 – Multiple Columns PRIMARY KEY